 15% DISCOUNT ON 1 CASE (12 BOTTLES)

-QUESTIONS & ORDERS
+QUESTIONS & ORDERS CALL US

 The wine is produced at Quinta de Azevedo in the Barcelos commune—the top quality area for Vinho Verde production.
 Vinho Verde is traditionally non-vintage and consumed quickly, so the wine on the shelf will always be a fresh bottling.
 The way to make a proper Vinho Verde is to suppress the malolactic fermentation and inject carbon dioxide at bottling to give the wine its characteristic spritz.